SteveTownsend/pef-moderation/firehose-client/HOSTING.md

 ### Verify that Ozone is online

 You can check if your server is online and healthy by requesting the Prometheus metrics in browser at your server's IPv4 address w.x.y.z.
+You would instead use a domain name here if DNS is set up for your server's IP address.

 ```bash
 curl https://w.x.y.z:59090/metrics